 This is a required course for most (if not all) engineering majors.
 It covers some basic probability and statistics which are essential in almost all subfields of engineering.
 Also, as machine learning becomes increasingly popular, the professor covered more statistics materials this year.

 Homework was given weekly, each with 5 problems of fluctuating difficulties.
 The homework would not be marked, but you had to demonstrate in front of the class on how to solve a problem to gain more participation scores.
 There were also weekly quizzes, each consisted of one (easy) problem related to the homework.
 The Midterm Exam was with intermediate difficulty while the Final Exam was more challenging.

-We had to form into groups of 2 or 3 and gave a 12-minute presentation on some self-selected topics related to probability such as machine learning, information theory, game theory, etc. Maybe I was too stupid, but I found all presentations pretty boring, including ours, so it weren’t competitive and I bet all of us got similar scores.
+We had to form into groups of 2 or 3 and give a 12-minute presentation on some self-selected topics related to probability such as machine learning, information theory, game theory, etc. Maybe I was not clever enough, but I found all presentations pretty boring and difficult to grasp, including ours, so it weren’t competitive and I bet all of us got similar scores.

 No other tasks were required for ESTR2002 except the presentation.
-Even the quizzes, exams are the exact same as regular o’ ENGG2430.
-So I 100% recommend ELITE students (what a dumb name, Engineering Faculty, please…) to take ESTR2002, it’s a free A-range grade.
+Even the quizzes, exams were the exact same as regular o’ ENGG2430.
+So I recommend taking ESTR2002, you’ll probably get a better grade this way.

 More CUHK Course Reviews